Ahnfelt/jsonr/README.md

  * Arrays are followed by `x` values, each an element in the array.
  * Objects are followed by `x*2` values, each pair a key/value in the object.
 The keys must be strings.
  * Strings are followed by `x` UTF-8 bytes.
  * Binaries are followed by string value with the mediatype (suffixed with `;base64` if applicable), and then `x` bytes.
 If the string is empty, the mediatype must be specified by the schema.
+Note the mediatype string participates in the dictionary on the same terms as all other strings.

 The encoding uses network byte order.